xmk2222/deep-learning-papers/README.md

 1. Why we use batch normalization?

-The distribution of each layer's input chages during training, as the parameters of the previous layers change.
+The distribution of each layer's input changes during training, as the parameters of the previous layers change.
 This slows down the training by requiring lower learning rate and careful parameter initialization, and makes it notoriously hard to train with saturating nonlinearities.
 That is **internal covariate shift**!

 2. How  does batch norm work?